piccoloa/priv_jupyter/README.md

 # priv_jupyter
-This repo contains the necessary docker services to run a customized version of [jupyter/docker-stacks](https://github.com/jupyter/docker-stacks/tree/master/datascience-notebook) with a postgres service.

-### Additional modules added to jupyter docker-tacks.
+dockerfile to create personal version of jupyter full stack

+## We always have to use README

+### I have the new private running